 NEPStools is a free to use collection of Stata commands that is created and supplied by the Research Data Center.
 The package includes some programs ("ado files") that make NEPS data handling easier.
-As an example, the nepsmiss command automatically recodes all of the numeric missing values from a Scientific Use File (-97, -98, etc.) into Stata's "Extended Missings" (.a, .b, etc.) with correctly recoded value labels.
-Another example ist the infoquery commend that displays displays additional attributes of the variable such as the question text and the initial variable name in the instrument.
+As an example, the nepsmiss command automatically recodes all of the numeric missing values (-97, -98, etc.) into Stata's "Extended Missings" (.a, .b, etc.) with correctly recoded value labels.
+Another example ist the infoquery command that displays additional attributes of the variable such as the question text and the initial variable name in the instrument.
 The NEPStools set can be easily installed from our repository through Stata's built-in installation mechanism:

+'''

 net install nepstools, from(http://nocrypt.neps-data.de/stata)

+'''